pingcap/docs-dm/en/tune-configuration.md

 ---
-title: DM configuration optimization
+title: Optimize Configuration of DM
-summary: Introduce how to optimize the configuration to improve the performance of data synchronize
+summary: Learn how to optimize the configuration of DM to improve the performance of data replication
 category: reference
 ---